hackclub/Arcade-Game-Jam/submissions/BulletslitDefender-MathR/README.md

 # Bulletslit Defender

-Bulletslit is a game about defending a fort.
-Really nothing else.
-You don't need to search for secrets, there isn't. \
-I promise you this game is very basic, finished and not corrupted.
-I'm not a silly dev adding easter eggs, hidden ends to my games \
+A game about defending a fort and nothing else.
+There is nothing else you can do in this game, defending a fort is the only gameplay in it, any other content found in the game is unintended, there's a fort and you must defend it, you can't leave the fort, there is no way to leave the fort and you must defend it.

 ## How to play